-Use UX strategies to help more people during catastrophic natural disasters.
+How might we use UX strategies to help people during catastrophic natural disasters?

 Better Help for More People

 Standard phone services are typically destroyed during catastrophic natural disasters, so people in devastated areas can't call for help.
 Plus, emergency responders don't know who needs the most help immediately after an event which limits how well they can prioritize their rescues.

 Help people call for assistance even when mobile services are down.

 Use mesh network technology to provide communication services to victims in a wide area.

 Reinstate communication between victims and emergency responders.

 Connect people to emergency responders with a simple mobile app experience.